Everything you need to know...

 International/EU: £14,460 for the course

-- Combine the study of law with real-life experience of legal practice in our on-campus law firm.
+- Combine the study of law with experience of legal practice in our on-campus law firm alongside practising lawyers.

-- Develop transferable professional and legal skills, such as interviewing, drafting and advocacy/public speaking.
+- Develop transferable professional and legal skills, such as interviewing, legal writing and drafting, teamwork and commercial awareness..

 'As a psychology undergraduate that initially had very little knowledge of the law, I'm so pleased I did this course.
 The lecturers supported me to achieve more than I ever thought I could.
 The course also gave me the opportunity to gain hands on experience in the SHU law firm.'